manan-luthra/manan-luthra.github.io/tess.md

 1. Buckling Test

 This experiment aimed at determining whether our system buckles due to axial load.
 When assessing and designing structures, there are usually two main concerns: (1) the structure's ability to support a given load without experiencing excessive stress, and (2) the structure's ability to support a given load without incurring unacceptable deformation.
-In this experiment, the element to be tested is a single layer (laser cut) tesselation of the prototype.
+In this experiment, the element to be tested is a single layer (laser cut) tessellation of the prototype.
 A setup was created using LEGOs which allowed us to put load on the leg and perform the test as shown in the image below.

 <img src="https://user-images.githubusercontent.com/105019328/172068985-0161f03d-9bfa-4135-b944-1cb5a22a66b4.png" height= "600" width= "500" >